schuerik/uberdot/README.md

 - Alternate versions of dofiles
 - Advanced error handling (eg integration tests of your written profiles)
 - Create links anywhere in the filesystem as you like
-- Create links that point anywhere in the filesystem
+- Create links that point anywhere in the filesystem (not exclusivley to your repository)
 - Set owner and permission for links
 - Find and rename dotfiles with regular expressions
 - Use encrypted dotfiles